top of page

 The Midrash Tehillim (Psalms) says,

-HaShem is always offering us the opportunity to be created anew, to become a beriah chadasha, a New Creation.
+HaShem always offers us the opportunity to be created anew, to become a beriah chadasha, a new creation.
 How is this accomplished?

 Hakhel